-XIMEA is setting new standard of Image acquisition performance and convenience with the CamExpress.
-Amazing 10Gbps, directly to the PC memory.
+XIMEA setting new standard of Image acquisition with the PCI Express.
+20Gbps

 Do not worry, we are not going to bother you with yet one more interface/protocol/standard for delivering data from sensor to the PC.

-Well, that means that processor local bus need to be extended to reach the camera.
+Well, that means that processor's local bus needs to be extended to reach the camera.
 Bingo!
-And it is exactly what CamExpress is all about.
 It is simply PCI Express cable environment.

-How that suppose to work?
+How is that suppose to work?